devonartis/aws-security-workshops/detection-ml-wksp/README.md

 https://docs.aws.amazon.com/sagemaker/latest/dg/ip-insights.html

 Work through the IP Insights tutorial notebook to understand how it works.
+For `train_instance_type`, you can just use "m4.xlarge".

+## 2.5 Train and score tuples with the IP Insights algorithm

-Once ready, train the model using the "train/cloudtrail\_tuples.csv" file from the "sec405-tuplesbucket", then score the GuardDuty findings by using the file "infer/guardduty\_tuples.csv" from the same S3 bucket.
+Once you finish the notebook tutorial, you will train the model using the "train/cloudtrail\_tuples.csv" file of CloudTrail tuples from the "sec405-tuplesbucket", then score the GuardDuty findings by using "infer/guardduty\_tuples.csv" from the same S3 bucket.

 In the **Select Amazon S3 Bucket** part of the notebook, you will need to set the `bucket` variable to be the full name of your "sec405-tuplesbucket" S3 bucket, and the `prefix` should be set to the empty string `''`.